gmednick/gabemednick/content/home/demo4.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "The Data Science Cycle" subtitle = ""
+title = "Unlock your data insights today!" subtitle = ""

 [design]